hecrenews/hecrenews.github.io/_posts/2020-05-07-mjir-essays-1.md

 What's popping folks, I will begin a series of writing timed essays (30 min.) from [this pdf](https://www.misd.net/languageart/grammarinaction/501writingprompts.pdf).
 Let's just do one and see where it goes!

 Keep in mind these are opinion based essays, so there isn't a right or wrong answer, but you are proving your argument with evidence.
+Argumentation is a great skill to have so let's have some fun!

 # Prompt